Ghurtchu/chaos/dictionary/general_terms.md

   *Scalable*:
 a scalable distributed system should be able to efficiently accommodate growth in terms of data volume, user requests, or any other workload metric, while maintaining acceptable levels of performance, reliability, and response time.
 This typically involves designing the system architecture in a way that allows for easy horizontal or vertical scaling, depending on the specific requirements and constraints of the system.

+  *Latency*:
+refers to the time it takes for a message, request, or data packet to travel from its source to its destination.
+It is a measure of the delay experienced in communication between different components or nodes within the system.
+Latency can be influenced by various factors, including network congestion, distance between nodes, processing time at intermediate routers or servers, and the efficiency of the underlying communication protocols.